Go Back

 Notes

 • Full fat yoghurt will give you the best texture here.
-I wouldn't recommend using light yoghurt here.
+I wouldn't recommend using light yoghurt as it doesn't have enough fat to support the texture.

 • For a low fat, low sugar version see my Ninja Creami frozen yogurt (high protein) recipe.
 It uses high protein flavoured yoghurt (like Chobani Fit).